 Accredited CBT Psychotherapist

-Member of the British Association for Behavioural and Cognitive Psychotherapies (Accredited CBT Psychotherapist)
+- Accredited member of British Association for Behavioural ands Cognitive Psychotherapies (BABCP)

 Throughout my career I have been privileged to work with people who have presented with a wide spectrum of problems – both physical and psychological.
-I initially became interested in working with people with complex psychological problems and trained in Dialectical Behaviour Therapy (DBT) within specialist substance misuse services.
-DBT is a branch of therapy aimed towards helping people who have severe difficulties regulating their emotions and consequent behaviours.
-With a growing awareness of the strong evidence base for the effectiveness of cognitive and behavioural approaches, I decided to train professionally in CBT and have subsequently been working as an accredited Cognitive Behavioural Psychotherapist.
-I have worked extensively within the NHS primary care setting for IAPT (Improving Access to Psychological Therapies) services in Bristol and South Gloucestershire, and currently work within NHS secondary mental health services in Gloucestershire.
+While working in the addictions field I became interested in psychological interventions for people with complex psychological problems and trained in Dialectical Behaviour Therapy (DBT).
+DBT is a branch of therapy aimed towards helping people who have difficulties regulating their emotions and related behaviours.
+With a growing awareness of the strong evidence base for the effectiveness of cognitive and behavioural approaches I decided to train professionally in CBT and have subsequently been working as an accredited Cognitive Behavioural Psychotherapist.
+I have worked extensively within the NHS, initially in a primary care setting for IAPT (Improving Access to Psychological Therapies) services in Bristol and South Gloucestershire, and for the last eight years working within NHS secondary mental health services in Gloucestershire and

 Much of my current NHS work involves helping individuals who have experienced some kind of trauma in their lives.
-I have a particular interest in compassion focussed therapy (CFT), as a branch of CBT that is developing through our growing understanding of how the brain works in relation to emotions.
-I am particularly experienced in practicing CBT with individuals and groups who suffer from depression, anxiety disorders (including obsessive compulsive disorder (OCD), post traumatic stress disorder (PTSD) and specific phobias.
+I have a particular interest in compassion focussed therapy (CFT), as a branch of CBT that is developing through our growing understanding of how the brain works in relation to emotions, and in Acceptance and Commitment Therapy (ACT) and often integrate both CFT and ACT in therapy when appropriate.
+I am experienced in practicing CBT with individuals and groups who suffer from Depression, anxiety, disorders (including obsessive compulsive disorder (OCD), post traumatic stress disorder (PTSD) and specific phobias.
+I have recently completed training in EMDR (Eye Movement Desensitisation and Reprocessing), which is a comprehensive psychotherapy that helps you process and recover from past experiences that are affecting your mental health and wellbeing using methods which maximise the brain’s natural processing and healing capabilities.
+There is growing evidence for the effectiveness of EMDR across a range of mental health conditions.
+The National Institute for Health and Care Excellence (NICE) https://www.nice.org.uk/ have made specific recommendation for offerring EMDR for PTSD since 2018.

-I believe strongly in the CBT grounding principal that therapy is a collaborative engagement – and as such relies upon an active role for both therapist and client.
-Effective therapy stems from developing individualised treatment based upon a psychological formulation of a person’s difficulties and life experiences – that makes sense to both therapist and individual.
-As the evidence base for effective practice is developing all the time, I remain dedicated to keeping up to date with published research and recommendations which support and inform good practice.
+I believe strongly in the CBT principal that therapy is a collaborative engagement – and as such relies upon an active role for both therapist and client.
+Effective therapy stems from developing individualised treatmenüased upon a psychological formulation of a persore difficulties and life experiences – that makes sense to both therapist and individual.
+As the evidence base for effective practice is developing all the time I remain dedicated to keeping up to date with published research and recommendations which support and inform good practice.